California to offer $116M in coronavirus vaccine prize money

-LOS ANGELES (AP) — California is giving away the country’s largest pot of vaccine prize money, $116.5 million, in an attempt to get millions more inoculated before the most populous U.S. state fully reopens next month.
+LOS ANGELES (AP) — California is giving away the country’s largest pot of vaccine prize money — $116.5 million — in an attempt to get millions more inoculated before the most populous U.S. state fully reopens next month.

 Gov. Gavin Newsom on Thursday announced the prizes, which also include the nation’s highest single vaccine prize: $1.5 million.
+People who have already been vaccinated will be eligible.

+“We’re putting aside more resources than any other state in America and we’re making available the largest prizes of any state in America for those that seek to get vaccinated,” Newsom said from a vaccination site in Los Angeles.

 The state estimates about 12 million Californians 12 and older have not been vaccinated.
 About 63% of the 34 million eligible have gotten shots, though the pace has slowed markedly in recent weeks as infection rates have plummeted to record lows.

-California’s reopening is pegged for June 15, and on that day a drawing will be held to award 10 vaccinated people the top prize .
+California’s reopening is pegged for June 15, and on that day a drawing will be held to award 10 vaccinated people the top prize.
+Newsom said he hopes the prizes will help the state ensure more than 70% of eligible people are vaccinated by the time the state reopens.

+“This is all in an effort to incentivize and build momentum,” Newsom said.

 Another 30 people will win $50,000 each, with those drawings starting June 4.
 Anyone 12 and older who has received at least one shot will be eligible.
 And the next 2 million people who get vaccinated will get $50 gift cards.
+Newsom said he hopes to give out all of those gift cards by June 15.

 Ohio this week announced the first $1 million winner of its “Vax-a-Million” contest, as well as the first child to win a full college scholarship.
 Colorado and Oregon also offered $1 million prizes.